 Finally you want an adjustable strap that keeps it on your head.
 Too tight and you’ll be far too aware of it all night long while to loose and it’ll slip off.
 Everyone’s head is a different size so it’s important to get an adjustable strap that you can customise to your own needs.

 Now for the main event!
-I’ve found the 4 best eye masks and given a quick review of each with the pros and cons of each so you can pick the best one for you.
+I’ve found the 4 best eye masks for sleeping and given a quick review of each with the pros and cons of each so you can pick the best one for you.

 Sleep Master Eye Mask